Edit this page

 }

-While it's in principle possible, there is currently a blocker for being able to use vike-vue and vike-react within the same app.
+There is currently a blocker for being able to use vike-vue and vike-react within the same app.

 vike-telefunc doesn't exist yet: it's the upcoming integration that will enable you to use RPC for fetching initial data (instead of using +data).